Which of the following is NOT a component of the integumentary sy... | Channels for Pearson+

 1

 Step 1: Begin by understanding the integumentary system.
-The integumentary system is primarily responsible for protecting the body from external damage, regulating temperature, and providing sensory information.
-It includes structures such as the skin, hair, nails, and associated glands.
+The integumentary system is primarily responsible for protecting the body and includes structures such as the skin, hair, nails, and associated glands.

-Step 2: Review the components of the integumentary system.
-The skin is the largest organ of this system, and it includes layers such as the epidermis, dermis, and hypodermis.
-Hair and nails are also part of this system, as they are derived from the skin and serve protective and sensory functions.
+Step 2: Break down the components of the skin.
+The skin is composed of three main layers: the epidermis (outermost layer), the dermis (middle layer), and the hypodermis (subcutaneous layer).
+These layers are integral to the integumentary system.

-Step 3: Examine the salivary glands.
-Salivary glands are part of the digestive system, not the integumentary system.
-They produce saliva to aid in digestion and are located in the mouth and throat regions.
+Step 3: Identify the thyroid gland.
+The thyroid gland is part of the endocrine system, not the integumentary system.
+It is responsible for producing hormones that regulate metabolism, growth, and development.

-Step 4: Compare the options provided in the question.
-Nails, skin, and hair are all components of the integumentary system, while salivary glands belong to a different system entirely.
+Step 4: Compare the listed options.
+Dermis, epidermis, and hypodermis are all components of the integumentary system, while the thyroid gland is not.

-Step 5: Conclude that the correct answer is 'Salivary glands,' as they are not part of the integumentary system.
+Step 5: Conclude that the thyroid gland is the correct answer to the question, as it is not a component of the integumentary system.

 Watch next